 Making Data Systems Useful for California

-Speakers: Jesse Rothstein and Evan White, University of California, Berkeley
+- Jesse Rothstein, Professor of Public Policy and Economics, University of California, Berkeley

 - Evan White, Executive Director, California Policy Lab at the University of California, Berkeley